Community Edition | Enterprise Edition

 Select items label Below paging control "Select Items"

-1. Click "Submit" to save your branding changes.
+1. Click Submit to save your branding changes.

 Refreshing may start a new RAG or chat session.

-Logo File Requirements
+Logo File Suggestions

 • Format: PNG